fraterrisus/walkthroughs/aethus/items.md

 *Where:* A small number of very specific places in the Magma Rifts; also extracted from the belly of a Bulging [Magmafish](#magmafish).

 Also known as **Aetherium**, this crystalline white material floats of its own accord and seems to cause madness in humans who handle too much of it.
-Apart from selling for terrific value on the open market*, you can use them to produce more [Anti-Gravity Tech](#anti-gravity-tech) or to run the particle accelerator at **Facility Iota** in order to make [Strange Fuel Rods](#fuel-rod).
+You *must* use some of this to run the particle accelerator in **Iota** so that you can make a [Strange Fuel Rod](#fuel-rod) in order to beat the game, so keep at least 10x of it around for that.
+Apart from that, it sells for terrific value on the open market\*, and you can use them to produce more [Anti-Gravity Tech](#anti-gravity-tech).

 \*: Don't actually do this.
 By the time you find your first Chunks, you probably don't need credits anyway.